 If your Airbnb is in a muddy or wet area, this boot tray will help your floors stay clean (and guests really value cleanliness!)

-Airbnb Hosting Tip: In general, don’t leave anything at your Airbnb that you wouldn’t mind losing.
-Things will get broken, stolen, and misplaced.
-This doesn’t mean don’t buy them altogether – just buy cheaper versions that you wouldn’t mind buying again if they were to suddenly disappear.
+Pro Tip: In general, don’t leave anything at your Airbnb that you wouldn’t mind losing.
+You’ll notice that small electronics like Bluetooth speakers, rechargeable batteries, and charging cables aren’t included in this Airbnb checklist–that’s because these are some of the most common items that “go missing” from Airbnbs.
 (And, don’t assume your cleaning crew will catch everything; you may not realize something’s missing until you visit the property yourself during a maintenance check.)

 There are SO many things great Airbnb hosts provide in their kitchens.
 So, I’ve broken this room up into three sections: cooking supplies, dining, and disposable items (which you’ll need to regularly restock.)